bubl-ai/bubl-ai.github.io/_posts/2024-02-23-RAG-Roadbblocks-and-Evaluation-Strategies.md

 tags: [RAG, Evaluation]
 ---

 The next topic was covered greatly and in more detail in [this YouTube live session](https://www.youtube.com/watch?v=njN_Wu8dLfE).
-This is my own intepretation on what was discussed there.
+This is my own interpretation on what was discussed there.

 2023 will probably be remembered as the year of the big boom of Generative AI prototypes.
 As 2024 unfolds, the market is shifting towards production and deployment, but there are significant issues with LLMs, such as hallucinations caused by factual inconsistencies and fabrications, opacity in the data used to train the models, and the inability to leverage proprietary information to provide content.